Fleid/fleid.github.io/_posts/2020-05-28-adf-devops.md

 Point **1** will give us that we should **distribute factory instances on repository boundaries**.
 If we allocate repositories per *{ team x project x solution }*, then each of these should get at least one distinct factory instance.

 Points **3** and **2** will give us that we should **also distribute factory instances on data source/sink authentication boundaries**.
 If we generate individual credentials to each developers for linked services, then each developer will need a data factory instance to get their own managed identity.
 All of these factories are tied to the same repository, code is moved between branches via pull requests.
 On the other end, if we're okay with those credentials being shared in a team, then a shared factory instance will do fine.
+Please note that this applies for services for which [ADF has a connector](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-service-identity#overview) supporting managed identities, others we will cover later when discussing Key Vault.

 Points **7**, **4** and **2** will give us that we should **also distribute factory instances to prevent collisions of triggered runs with the release pipeline**.
 If the team is fine with debugging (no triggers) there is no need here.
 If the team needs to trigger runs but is okay sharing an instance together then dedicate a factory for releasing (wired to the CI/CD pipeline) in addition to the development one (used for triggers).
 If each developer needs to trigger runs independently then allocate a factory instance per developer and add one instance for releasing.
 All of these factories are tied to the same repository, code is moved between branches via pull requests.